 If you have registered your .BANK domain and wonder what to do next, consider the following:

 - How will this impact my outsourced services?
 If the requirements specifically prohibit aliasing to domains outside of my .BANK domain, does this impact how I use third party content services?

 - With all of the concern presented by email spoofing attacks, how might email authentication through my .BANK domain address that issue?
 Without getting into the details of the various available email authentication protocols, this is an exciting way to attack a very real issue threatening customer acceptance of bank communications.
 What if a bank and its customers could trust email communications?

 - fTLD has released “A Guide to Leveraging .BANK,” a framework of communications recommendations for banks adopting the new domain.
 It includes many technical considerations beyond the scope of this brief update, and is well worth a read.

 A debrief on acceptance and implementation of .BANK is due from fTLD in late October 2015; at that point we should have a better understanding of how banks and their customers are responding to the .BANK domain, and how we can expect to see it used going forward.

-If you have questions or would like to discuss this further, please contact Jeff Mansir or your BNN professional at 1.800.244.7444.
+If you have questions or would like to discuss this further, please contact your BNN advisor at 1.800.244.7444.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.